Joeylaan/StencilJS/org/README.md

 provides an interactive UI to view your projects, run tasks, generate code, and more!
 Available for VSCode, IntelliJ and comes with a LSP for Vim users.

+When NX tells you that NX is not installed locally, change in IDE settings the root of the project to `StenilJS/org`.

 ## Start the application

 Run `npx nx serve org` to start the development server.
 Happy coding!